kbaque/game1/README.md

 ## Opportunities for Future Growth

-> If you had more time to work on your game, what would you do?
+ - If i had to more time I would make it more difficult by making the game go on to the next level with more emojis but less timing to memorize.